haoshiyou/haoshiyou-client/lab/haoshiyou/README.md

      load a listing, starting a chat will cause nullpointer exception.

 - Web Release
-  - Large Screen: listing list on left and map on right (wrj@)
   - Web image picker in creation page (wrj@)

 - Release 3: Prod